abwilf/Non-Standard-Grid/README.md

 pip install pandas numpy requests tqdm h5py
 ```

-Install Standard Grid and change the path in `alex_utils.py` that points to it.
+Install Standard Grid from [here](https://github.com/abwilf/Standard-Grid) and change the paths in `alex_utils.py` to the one that corresponds to your system (i.e. find and replace `/work/awilf/Standard-Grid`).

 ## Usage
 To run a grid search with non-standard grid, you'll need two things: a program to run and a runfile which defines the grid search.
-1. **The Program**: The basic requirements of this program are that it takes in arguments from Standard-Grid's argparser, writes results to args.out_dir/results.json, and writes args.out_dir/success.txt if it doesn't error out.
-I wrap this in alex_utils.main_wrapper so you don't need to worry about it.
+1. **The Program**: The basic requirements of this program are that it takes in arguments from Standard-Grid's argparser, writes results to `args.out_dir/results.json`, and writes `args.out_dir/success.txt` if it doesn't error out.
+I wrap this functionality in alex_utils.main_wrapper.
 You can use the code below as a template `main.py` file.

 ```
 from alex_utils import *